electricitymaps/electricitymaps-contrib/README.md

 For more info, check out the [example parser](https://github.com/tmrowco/electricitymap-contrib/tree/master/parsers/example.py) or browse existing [parsers](https://github.com/tmrowco/electricitymap-contrib/tree/master/parsers).

 ### Generating a new map
 If your changes involve altering the way countries are displayed on the map a new world.json will need to be generated.
-Make sure you're in the root directory then run the following command.
+Make sure you're in the root directory then run the following command:
 ```
 docker-compose run --rm web ./topogen.sh
 ```